infinum/rails-handbook/Databases/SQL/Query Examples/04 - Search Optimization.md

   ON users USING GIN ((first_name || ' ' || last_name) gin_trgm_ops);
 ```

-> Go ahead and check the performance benefits (you can use `EXPLAIN` to check execution plan)
+> Go ahead and check the performance benefits (you can use `EXPLAIN` to check the execution plan)

 ## Keywords